“I think I can smell marijuana,” said J. suddenly.

 “Wrong leg!
 Wrong leg!” as the police patted him down: I’m not entirely sure what that was about).

 Numerous as the police were, they were nothing compared to the ocean of people who filled all the streets around Notting Hill.
 Looking down Ladbroke Grove from the top of the hill, all we could see was a solid mass of bodies all the way to the Tube station, punctuated here and there by floats or the elaborate decorated frames carried by the dancers.

-The dancers are the most obviously photogenic part of the parade, but there are plenty of other sights to attract the photographer's eye.
-My companion, a large Southern gentleman in a broad-brimmed hat and sunglasses, with a flaming orange beard and ponytail, attracted his share of attention; I'm not sure that the woman who kept taking his picture realized that he hadn't dressed up specially for the occasion.
+The dancers are the most obviously photogenic part of the parade, but there are plenty of other sights to attract the photographer’s eye.
+J., a large Southern gentleman in a broad-brimmed hat and sunglasses, with a flaming orange beard and ponytail, attracted his share of attention; I suspect that the woman who kept taking his picture may have thought that he had dressed up specially for the occasion.

 As the afternoon wore on, some of the participants started to show signs of fatigue (or, in some cases, extreme inebriation).
 One young girl that I photographed looked as if even the effort of turning around to show off her costume or display her Jamaican flag was more than she could manage.
 And then there was a small group of Christians, plodding slowly uphill behind a handcart laden with improving slogans, their faces set and dispirited while one man, shoulders slumped, mumbled into a microphone.
 Amidst all the gaiety, they really did seem to be